Smoothhound (Smooth Dogfish)

 They have two large spineless dorsal fins with the first dorsal fin slightly larger than the second.
 The upper lobe of tail has a deep notch near the tip.

 The smoothhound poses no threat to humans due to its small size and small blunt, pavement-like teeth.

 Often despised by fisherman, smoothhounds are usually caught accidentally by anglers fishing for other species.

 There is hardly any bait a smoothhound won't bite.
 They can be caught with strips of squid, cut pieces of fish, or pieces of peeler crab on bottom rigs.

 Smoothhounds are commonly caught in the range of 24 to 36 inches by Delaware anglers.

-Smoothhounds are not currently eligible for an individual Delaware Sport Fishing Tournament citation.
+Smoothhounds are not currently eligible for a Delaware Sport Fishing Tournament or Live Release award.